 Get the Help You Need with Dual Diagnosis Treatment

 Chemical addiction and panic disorder feed off one another, making it nearly impossible to effectively address one without simultaneously addressing the other.
 If you struggle with both of these types of mental health disorders, your best chance of successful recovery is to undergo dual diagnosis treatment.

-At Reflections Recovery Center, we offer dual diagnosis treatment for men that is widely regarded as among the most effective program of its kind in the state of Arizona.
+At Reflections Recovery Center, we offer dual diagnosis treatment that is widely regarded as among the most effective program of its kind in the state of Arizona.
 We accept patients from across the country who are looking to take back control of their lives.
 So don’t wait!
 Reach out today and discover how our holistic approach to recovery can help you live a life free from addiction and panic disorder.